Typha

 Typha /ˈtaɪfə/ is a genus of about 30 species of monocotyledonous flowering plants in the family Typhaceae.
-These plants have a variety of common names, in British English as bulrush or reedmace, in American English as reed, cattail, or punks, in Australia as cumbungi or bulrush, in Canada as bulrush or cattail, and in New Zealand as raupo.
-Other taxa of plants may be known as bulrush, including some sedges in Scirpus and related genera.
+These plants have a variety of common names, in British English bulrush or (mainly historically) reedmace, in American English cattail or punks, in Australia cumbungi or bulrush, in Canada bulrush or cattail, and in New Zealand raupō, bullrush, cattail, or reed.

 The genus is largely distributed in the Northern Hemisphere, where it is found in a variety of wetland habitats.

-The rhizomes are edible, though at least some species are known to accumulate toxins and so must first undergo treatment before being eaten.
-Evidence of preserved starch grains on grinding stones suggests they were already eaten in Europe 30,000 years ago.
+Although they can accumulate toxins in polluted areas, many parts of the plant are edible, including the starchy rhizomes.